18F/handbook/pages/travel-and-leave/leave.md

 [leave year](https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/leave-year-beginning-and-ending-dates/),
 if you do not use any of your annual leave hours between now and then.
 As noted above, there is a 240 hour limit on the number of hours you can carry over from one leave year to the next.
+Use or Lose only applies to annual leave.

 For example: You look in HRLinks and see "182 Hours (96 Hours Use or Lose)."
 Today, January 25th, 2022, you have 182 hours of annual leave available.
 If you